 The timelapse are shot in RAW full size format.
 RAW allows for more adjustments in post.
 Most shots go from 10-30 seconds per frame, with three second intervals and run continuous for 3+ hours.
 Most of the shots utilize Dynamic Perceptions Stage Zero or Stage One Dolly for the motion, see photos below.
 I no longer use the Orion head (aka Merlin or Celestron) for pan and tilt seen in the above photo.
 Check out my eMotimo TB3 page for a much better solution.

 Most of the timelapse is shot at night.
 If you can see stars in the shot, and it looks like the sun setting or rising, it is actually the moon.
 The moon will light up the landscape just like the sun with long exposures.
 The shot below from Horizons was under a near full moon at night.

 For dew and frost prevention, I use hand warmers held on with a rubber band.

-I also cover the camera with a plastic rain coat, and recently started using Storm Jacket covers, which are a much better method.
+If I think heavy dew may be a problem, I also cover the camera with a Storm Jacket covers, which are a much better method.
 In extreme cold, it is best to let the camera warm up gradually, by covering it with a heavy coat, inside a cold cooler, etc. before bringing it inside.
 This will help prevent condensation on and more importantly inside the camera and lens.